HealthApril 12, 2026

 Understanding the Science Behind RSV vs. Cold

-To clarify differences, here's a RSV vs. Cold: Symptom Checker for Infants table based on pediatric guidelines:
+Here's a clear RSV vs. Cold: Symptom Checker for Infants in table form, based on clinical guidelines:

 SymptomCommon ColdRSV in Infants